 What do engagement rates tell you?
 Well, in the graph above, you can see that the engagement rate for traffic that came from email engaged at a rate of 79%.
 On the other hand, users who came from paid searches were only engaged 49% of the time.

-These numbers might also tell you that you need to do better audience targeting in your ad campaigns.
+These numbers might also tell you that you need to set up better audience targeting in your ad campaigns.
 Perhaps you’re not really reaching the right people if only half of those who click your ad want to interact.
 Or, perhaps your ad copy is misleading, and people click thinking your website is about something it’s not.

 These are some of the potential issues that you can diagnose and fix with the help of the engagement rate metric.